 And sure, Klaviyo isn’t as cheap as other service providers.
 But seriously, who do you trust more?
 Someone who specializes in eCommerce or someone who sells to anyone and everyone?
 As with everything, you need to pay a premium for specialization, but it brings a sort of quality that generalists can’t compete with.

 Yes, you hate pop-ups.
 So does everybody else.
 But guess what?
-They work.
+They work and this will help you grow your email list.
 And that’s why you should use them on your website.
 According to Sumo research, the average conversion rate for all pop-ups is 3.09%, meanwhile, the top 10% of pop-ups have an average conversion rate of 9.28%.

 This means that even if all you manage to create is an average pop-up you will still get 3 subscribers out of every 100 people you show the pop-up to.
 Powerful stuff.
 You should have three types of pop-ups on your site: